Message from the President of the Faculty Senate

 On behalf of the Faculty Senate of The University of Texas at Tyler, welcome and best wishes for a new academic year.
 It is an honor and a privilege to serve as the Faculty Senate President and the faculty’s representative on matters of university-wide concern.

-In this note, I provide a brief update Re: Changes to the Faculty Senate, share highlights of Faculty Senate aspirations for the next three years, and invite you to engage in Faculty Senate activities.
+In this note, I provide a brief update Re: Changes to the Faculty Senate, share highlights of Faculty Senate aspirations for the next one year, and invite you to engage in Faculty Senate activities.

 Faculty Senate Updates

 - New and Outgoing Senators.
-We welcome three new members to the Senate’s Executive Committee, Dr. Wycliffe Njororai, President-Elect, College of Nursing and Health Sciences; Dr. Gus Gordon, Treasurer, College of Business; and Dr. Colin Snider, Secretary, College of Arts & Sciences.
+We welcome the 2018/19 Senate Executive Committee members including Dr. Kouider Mokhtari, Past President, College of Education and Psychology, Dr. Sarah Sass, Secretary, College of Education and Psychology; Dr. Gus Gordon, Treasurer, Soules’ College of Business; Dr. Colin Snider, President- Elect , College of Arts & Sciences and Dr. Mary Fischer, Parliamentarian, Soules’ College of Business.
 We also extend our special thanks and sincere appreciation to exiting members, Drs.
-Shelly Marmion, Michael Gangone, and Harmonie Hawley, for the extraordinary service they have contributed to the Senate and the university as a whole.
+Lance William and Cathy Ross.
+These two have served our Senate, UTTYLER and UT System FAC with exceptional diligence.
+We applaud them and wish them well in their professional endeavors.
 Information on the Senate and its membership can be accessed at https://www.uttyler.edu/faculty-senate/

 - Office of the Faculty Senate.
-The Faculty Senate shares office space and administrative support with the Center for Excellence in Teaching and Learning, located in the Cowan Center (FAC 2009).
-You can reach Senators via e-mail at email@example.com or phone at (903) 566-7296 if you have questions, concerns, or wish to learn more about or contribute to Senate activities.
+The Faculty Senate shares office space and administrative support with the Center for Excellence in Teaching and Learning, located in the Library Room 127.
+You can reach Senators via e-mail at email@example.com if you have questions, concerns, or wish to learn more about or contribute to Senate activities.

 - Faculty Senate Meetings.
-Faculty Senate meetings will take place at a more convenient time—every third Thursday of the month from 12:30 to 1:45—in a new place—the Alumni House dining room, and we plan to provide a light meal.
+Faculty Senate meetings take place at a very convenient time—every third Thursday of the month from 12:30 to 1:45 in BRB 1055.
+We provide a light meal courtesy of President Michael Tidwell.
 Please come and encourage colleagues to join us as well.
+Our participation is vital in shaping the direction of our University.
+As I have pointed out before, we seek to be a faculty senate of ‘influence’ and not just a ‘ceremonial’ one.

 Faculty Senate Aspirations